OLIPLICHE/Hello_Microverse_Project/README.md

 The link bellow is provided to clone the project from GitHub git clone https://github.com/OLIPLICHE/Hello_Microverse_Project.git

-Clone thise in your local repositoy
+Clone this in your local repository

 To get a local copy up and running follow these simple example steps.